Ghost story: Film

 The 1970s saw screen depictions of ghosts diverge into distinct genres of the romantic and horror.
 A common theme in the romantic genre from this period is the ghost as a benign guide or messenger, often with unfinished business, such as 1989's Field of Dreams, the 1990 film Ghost, and the 1993 comedy Heart and Souls.
 In the horror genre, 1980's The Fog, and the A Nightmare on Elm Street series of films from the 1980s and 1990s are notable examples of the trend for the merging of ghost stories with scenes of physical violence.
 The 1990s saw a return to classic "gothic" ghosts, whose dangers were more psychological than physical.
 Examples of films are comedy and mystery from this period include 1984's Ghostbusters, 1999's The Sixth Sense and The Others.
 The 1990s also saw a lighthearted adaptation of the children's character Casper the Friendly Ghost, originally popular in cartoon form in the 1950s and early 1960s, in the feature film Casper.

-Asian cinema has also produced horror films about ghosts, such as the 1998 Japanese film Ringu (remade in the US as The Ring in 2002), and the Pang brothers' 2002 film The Eye.
+Asian cinema has also produced horror films about ghosts, such as the 1998 Japanese film Ring (remade in the US as The Ring in 2002), and the Pang brothers' 2002 film The Eye.
 Indian ghost movies are popular not just in India, but in the Middle East, Africa, South East Asia and other parts of the world.
 Some Indian ghost movies such as the comedy / horror film Manichitrathazhu have been commercial successes, dubbed into several languages.
 Generally the films are based on the experiences of modern people who are unexpectedly exposed to ghosts, and usually draw on traditional Indian literature or folklore.
 In some cases the Indian films are remakes of western films, such as Anjaane, based on Alejandro Amenábar's ghost story The Others.